jacta5/culcurateQuestDoc/docs/ja.md

 ---

 ### Data Security
-Since no data is collected, there are no risks associated with data storage or security.
+Since no data is collected, there are no risks associated with data storage or leakage.

 ---